gamzegursoy/chaingrowth/README.md

-Please download exacutables and configuration files from the releases tab.
+Please download executables and configuration files from the releases tab.
 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------